-Neck Drooping and Turkey Neck, What Happens to the Neck as We Age
+Neck Drooping and Turkey Neck: What Happens to the Neck as We Age?

-The Solution an Isolated Neck Lift
+The Solution is an Isolated Lift

-This technique results in less bruising and swelling since it lifts beneath the muscle and not the skin where all the bruising occurs.
+His technique results in less bruising and swelling since it lifts beneath the muscle and not the skin where all the bruising occurs.
 Once the deeper tissue is lifted, the excess skin is trimmed behind the ears.
 Scars heal better because there is no tension on superficial layers and skin.
 This lift results in a natural, softer look and creates definition along the jawline and neck, not tightness.

-Heavier Neck: Addressing the Neck Fat, Deep Muscles and Submandibular Glands
+Heavier Neck: Addressing the Neck Fat, Deep Muscles, and Submandibular Glands

 Leaving an adequate amount of fat in the neck leaves a soft appearance.
 Under the platysma muscle, extra digastric muscle is reduced and large submandibular glands are shaved down so they do not bulge in the neck contour.